HAKORADev/VODER/Guide.md

 - Background music or sounds
 - Multiple speakers (even briefly)
 - Extreme volume variations
-- Phone-quality or highly compressed audio
+- Phone‑quality or highly compressed audio
 - Emotional extremes that distort voice characteristics
 - Audio that has been heavily processed or filtered

-**The 10-30 Second Sweet Spot:**
+**The 10‑30 Second Sweet Spot:**

 Reference audio between 10 and 30 seconds produces the best results.
 Shorter references may not capture enough voice characteristics.
 Longer references don't significantly improve quality and take longer to process.